-The vast majority of residential smoke alarms fall into one of two different categories: ionization and photoelectric.
-Let's take a look at the inner workings of each type to learn exactly which one will suit your needs as a person who doesn’t want to die in a blazing inferno.
+Most residential smoke alarms fall into one of two different categories: ionization and photoelectric.
+Let's look at the inner workings of each type to learn exactly which one will suit your needs.

-Long and Complicated Explanation: Equipped with ventilated ionization chambers that consist of two battery-charged metal plates (one positive, the other negative) and a trace amount of the element americium-241 (which acts as a source of radiation as well as being the most patriotic of the elements), these alarms work by ionizing air's nitrogen and oxygen atoms to detect harmful smoke in indoor environments.
+Long and Complicated Explanation: Equipped with ventilated ionization chambers that consist of two battery-charged metal plates (one positive, the other negative) and a trace amount of the element Americium-241 (first created in 1944, it acts as a source of radiation, named because it was created in the United States), these alarms work by ionizing air's nitrogen and oxygen atoms to detect harmful smoke in indoor environments.

-Contrary to the images of danger that radioactive elements and radiation can bring to mind, ionization alarms are very safe; the amount of americium-241 they contain is extremely minute (less than one milligram), and the element would have to be inhaled or ingested to do any harm.
-So don't go huffing your smoke alarms, kids.
+Contrary to the images of danger that radioactive elements and radiation can bring, ionization alarms are very safe.
+The amount of americium-241 they contain is extremely minute (less than one milligram).
+The element would have to be inhaled or ingested to do any harm.
 The radiation produced by americium-241 is made up almost exclusively of alpha rays, which are unable to penetrate a sheet of paper, much less the detector's plastic casing.

 A common fire safety measure in many homes, ionization alarms are generally very cost effective, and are particularly good at detecting very small amounts of smoke, as would occur with a quick-flaring fire.
 We recommend Kidde's Micro Ionization and Wireless Interconnectable Ionization alarms.

-As long as there's no smoke present in the air, the beam shines straight ahead, parallel to the sensor's surface.
-However, as soon as offensive particles drift into the detector, they disrupt the beam, scattering light in multiple directions – including toward the photo-sensor, which automatically triggers an alarm as soon as it detects the stray light waves.
+If there's no smoke present in the air, the beam shines straight ahead, parallel to the sensor's surface.
+However, as soon as offensive particles drift into the detector, they disrupt the beam, scattering light in multiple directions, including toward the photo sensor.
+This automatically triggers an alarm as soon as it detects the stray light waves.

-Photoelectric alarms are ideal for detecting slower-burning fires that produce a lot of smoke, and they're less likely than ionization detectors to trigger a false alarm from kitchen and bathroom steam.
+Photoelectric alarms are ideal for detecting slower-burning fires that produce a lot of smoke.
+They're less likely than ionization detectors to trigger a false alarm from kitchen and bathroom steam.

 The most complete way to protect your house is by using an alarm that utilizes both methods of detection.
-Combination smoke detectors eliminate the guesswork involved in choosing the best type of device for each area of your home because they've got it all covered: ionization detection for sudden, low smoke flame-ups, and photoelectric sensors for smoky, slow-burning fires.
-Think about it: Why choose peanut butter OR jelly when you can just SMOOSH them both together?
+Combination smoke detectors eliminate the guesswork involved in choosing the best type of device for each area of your home because they've got it all covered: ionization detection for sudden, low smoke flame-ups and photoelectric sensors for smoky, slow-burning fires.